Q: My application for citizenship was denied. Do I have any options?

 A: If you have been given a deportation order or notification of any kind, you will need strong deportation defense immediately.
 Before you attend any hearings, get in touch with a knowledgeable attorney who can develop a strong case in your favor.
 You will be asked questions in court to determine the result of your charges and bring forward any evidence or witnesses that may help your case.
 Without a lawyer who knows the ins and outs of immigration proceedings, you may find yourself in a difficult situation.
 Do not enter these kinds of situations blindly and alone.

-The Simon Law Group may be able to help you avoid being deported from the country, depending on the circumstances of your case.
+Simon Law Group, PLLC may be able to help you avoid being deported from the country, depending on the circumstances of your case.
 With an understanding and level of dedication, we can also work to find appropriate evidence to appeal your deportation decision should your application for relief from removal has already been denied.

 Q: I am a U.S. business owner who needs to bring a foreign worker under my employment.
 Is this possible?